mitsuba-renderer/enoki/docs/demo.rst

 Python bindings
 ---------------

-It is nowadays often desirable to create fine-grained Python bindings of C++ codebases.
-Enoki is designed to easily interoperate with `pybind11
+Modern C++ systems often strive to provide fine-grained Python bindings to facilitate rapid prototyping and interoperability with other software.
+Enoki is designed to work with the widely used `pybind11
-<https://github.com/pybind/pybind11>`_ (itself also based on template
+<https://github.com/pybind/pybind11>`_ library (itself based on template
-metaprogramming).
-Exposing an Enoki function on the Python side is usually a 1-liner, even for the "fancy" GPU+autodiff variants, e.g.:
+metaprogramming) to facilitate this.
+Exposing an Enoki function on the Python side is usually a 1-liner, even for the "fancy" GPU+autodiff variants, as in the following example:

-Creating

 .. code-block:: cpp

-   m.def("srgb_gamma", &srgb_gamma<float>);
+   /// Create python bindings with 2 overloads (here, 'm' is a py::module) m.def("srgb_gamma", &srgb_gamma<float>);
    m.def("srgb_gamma", &srgb_gamma<Color3fD>);